 - 1 pinch salt

-Place the flour in the mixer bowl (with kneading hook on), or on a working surface, if you are going to work the dough with your hands.
-Believe me: it is healing.
+Place the flours in the mixer bowl with the kneading hook on, or on a working surface, if you are going to work the dough with your hands.

-Add salt and water, one tiny tablespoon at the time.
+Add salt and water - one tiny tablespoon at the time.

 If you are using the mixer, after the dough gets together and a ball forms around the hook, you will need at least a few minutes of extra handwork.

 If you are using a pasta machine, start with the wider aperture, if the dough brakes, fold it and pass it through the machine again.

-Use a pasta cutter (or a pasta machine) to cut out long strings of pasta (these are fettuccine/tagliatelle).
+Use a pasta cutter or a pasta machine to cut out long strings of pasta - these are fettuccine/tagliatelle.

 Bring a big pot of water (4 cups of water for every serving of pasta) to a boil and add 1 teaspoons of salt every 4 cups of water, more or less.

 Homemade pasta cooking time is variable, around 4 minutes, but stay there and wait: when it comes to the surface, it should be ready.

-Drying homemade pasta: place the cutted/shaped pasta on a rack for at least 24 hours.
+To dry homemade pasta, place the shaped pasta on a rack for at least 24 hours.
 You don't need a pasta drying rack: any rack, as far as it is perforated, should do the work.

-Enjoy your Italian pasta!
+Enjoy your semolina pasta!